unosquare/swan/README.md

 #### Example 2: Making a GET

-Easy way to make a GET using `JsonClient`.
+Easy way to make a HTTP GET using `JsonClient`.

 ```csharp
 // The GET